 TRANSFER CREDIT EVALUATION & APPEALS PROCESS

-Generally, Temple accepts academic, college-level courses beyond the developmental level completed with a grade C- or better, from schools with regional accreditation.
+Generally, Temple accepts academic, college-level courses beyond the developmental level completed with a grade C or better, from schools with regional accreditation.
+Exceptions to any of these criteria may be considered on appeal.
+College level coursework completed at colleges and universities that are not members of one of the six regional accrediting associations may be eligible for credit by validation.
 Credit is only awarded in academic subjects with a corresponding Temple department.
 Duplicate credit in the same course is not awarded in any case.
 Whenever possible, credit is allowed for courses completed more than 10 years before the date of admission.
 Courses evaluated for transfer from colleges and universities with different credit systems (e.g. quarter hours, units, etc.) are converted to semester hours (i.e., 2 quarter hour credits are equivalent to 1.5 semester hour credits; 3 quarter hour credits are equivalent to 2.0 semester hour credits; 4 quarter hour credits are equivalent to 2.5 semester hour credits).

 In addition, Temple University awards limited academic credit and course placement to students based on previous academic, employment, military and/or other learning experiences not earned in a traditional classroom setting.
 For additional information see Credit for Prior Learning below.

 Applicants must submit official transcripts from each college previously attended.
 The "official transcript" must be sent directly to Temple's Office of Undergraduate Admissions.
 Military transcripts and official score reports for standardized exams such as AP, IB, CLEP, etc. should also be sent directly to the Office of Undergraduate Admissions.